 REVEREND DOCTOR MARILYN AKLIN

-Reverend Doctor Marilyn Aklin (pronounced “ac’ lynn”) is the founder and pastor of Micah African Methodist Episcopal Mission Church serving the Woodlawn, MD community.
+Reverend Doctor Marilyn Aklin (pronounced “ac’ lynn”) is the founder and pastor of Micah African Methodist Episcopal Mission Church located in Baltimore, Maryland.
 MICAH strives to nurture disciples of Jesus Christ to do justly, to love mercy, and to walk humbly before God.

 Her pastoral ministry focuses on spiritual growth, educational excellence, economic empowerment, entrepreneur development, and community development.